DavidAnson/markdownlint/doc/Rules.md

 formats are all supported.

-If there are reference definitions that are deliberately unreferenced, they can be ignored by setting the `ignored_definitions` parameter.
-The default value of this parameter ignores the following convention for adding non-HTML comments to
+If there are reference definitions that are deliberately unreferenced, they can be ignored by setting the `ignored_definitions` parameter to the list of strings to ignore.
+The default value of this parameter ignores the following convention for adding non-HTML comments to Markdown:
-Markdown:

 ```markdown
 [//]: # (This behaves like a comment)